Heedster/board-games-tracker/README.md

-# Board Games Pre-Order Monitor
+# Board Games Monitor

-This application monitors pre-order board games from BoardGamesIndia.com and sends email notifications when there are changes in the available pre-orders.
+This application monitors pre-order board games and new arrivals from BoardGamesIndia.com and sends email notifications when there are changes in either list.

 ## Features

-- Daily monitoring of pre-order board games
+- Daily monitoring of pre-order board games and new arrivals
-- Email notifications for new and removed pre-orders
+- Email notifications for new and removed items in both categories
 - Web interface to check if the service is running
 - Email notifications via Amazon SES
 - Serverless deployment using AWS SAM